otokarev/k8s-deployment-bifrost/README.md

 ```
 ansible-playbook -i dev playbooks/deploy.yml
 ```

 It safe to run it several times.
-Failed Ansible tasks (e.g. be reason they were successfully processed before) will be skipped.
+The tasks processed before will not block playbook processing.